rust-lang/mdBook/book-example/src/format/config.md

 - **theme:** mdBook comes with a default theme and all the resource files needed for it.
 But if this option is set, mdBook will selectively overwrite the theme files with the ones found in the specified folder.
+- **offline-support** Precache the chapters so that users can view the book while offline.
+Available in [browsers supporting Service Worker](https://caniuse.com/#feat=serviceworkers).
 - **curly-quotes:** Convert straight quotes to curly quotes, except for those that occur in code blocks and code spans.
 Defaults to `false`.
 - **google-analytics:** If you use Google Analytics, this option lets you